-The Sheriff’s Office provides child safety seat inspections for City residents.
-This free service is available by appointment only.
+The Sheriff’s Office provides free child safety seat inspections by appointment only.
 Those in need of services should call 703.746.4114 during regular business hours or use the online form to request an appointment.
 A deputy trained in child safety seat inspection and installation will follow up to schedule an appointment.
 Find out more about this service or upcoming child safety seat events in the community on the Child Safety Seat Inspections page.

 Alexandria Students Find Mentors and Friends